Custom-Roles-for-TTT/TTT-Custom-Roles/API/METHODS_PLAYER_OBJECT.md

 *Realm:* Server\
 *Added in:* 2.2.9\
 *Parameters:*
-- *...* - Any parameters to be passed to the `TTTIsShopPurchaseBlocked` hook
+- *...* - Any parameters to be passed to the `TTTIsShopPurchaseBlocked` hook and `plymeta:BlockShopPurchases` method

 *Return:* `true` if the player's shop purchases are currently blocked, `false` otherwise